Witness the birth of an heirloom

-From there it is hand sanded and the handles are attached.
+From there it is hand sanded, and the handles are attached.
 The handles are then sanded and sealed with our Skarpari Handle Wax.

 The materials we use come from so many places it would be hard to catalog them all.
 We have people send us wood and steel from all over the world.
 We have clients who are arborists who save all of the “weird wood” they find.
-We have friends who are scrap metal collectors that bring us everything that is usable for blades.
+We have friends who are scrap metal collectors that bring us everything usable for blades.